G6NK/LFG.github.io/README.txt

  We Will Never Charge You For Services.

- If You find This Collection Being Distributed by A Third Party We Cannot Insure That it Will be Safe to Use or Download.
+ If You find This Collection Being Distributed by A Third Party We Cannot Ensure That it Will be Safe to Use or Download.

 #!--------------------------------View Raw File---------------------------------!